paulbrackney/bamboo-ai/README.md

-# Ian AI Chat Application
+# Bamboo AI Chat Application

 A modern chat application built with React, TypeScript, Node.js, and OpenAI.
 Features a beautiful UI and real-time AI-powered conversations.